 Applications will be accepted until the position is filled.

 Download a print-friendly PDF.
-Applications will be accepted until position is filled.

 About Communities United for Police Reform: Communities United for Police Reform (CPR) is an unprecedented campaign to end discriminatory and abusive policing practices in New York City, and to build a lasting movement that promotes safety based on respect for the rights and dignity of all – not discriminatory targeting and harassment.